CSUChico-CINS465/Assignment-5-Client-Side-Programming/README.md

 ## In this assignment your website needs to do the following:

 * Do something to demonstrate the usefulness of Javascript
   * Ideally you should live update data from your backend without the client side having to refresh the page.
+  * Make it clear to me what your Javascript does and why it's useful.
 * Be creative
 * Be submitted to GitHub correctly
 * You should be able to view the site on your local machine at http://localhost/.
 For more information on setting up routes in Django, please see [the documentation](https://docs.djangoproject.com/en/1.10/topics/http/urls/)